open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 #### AlwaysOn

-* This will be used as a default.
+* This is the default sampler.
 * Returns `RECORD_AND_SAMPLED` always.
 * Description MUST be `AlwaysOnSampler`.